Positive solutions for fractional-order boundary value problems with or without dependence of integer-order ones: Introduction and Main Results

 Now, we assume the following conditions (H) and (F): \begin{enumerate} \item[(H)] $h\in C[0,1]$, $h(t)\ge 0$ for $t\in[0,1]$, and $h(t)>0$ almost everywhere on $[0,1]$; \item[(F)] $f\in C[0,\infty)$ and $f(s)>0$ for $s>0$. \end{enumerate}

 The first aim of this paper is to establish the existence of positive solutions for problems with a broader class of nonlinearities than those considered in existing studies, which primarily rely on fixed-point arguments.
-Many previous works assume that the limits

-exist and are either $0, \infty$ or sometimes finite (see \cite{HG, LL2}).
-In contrast, we assume only the weaker conditions:

-Additionally, we consider cases where these limits are separated by $\lambda_1(\alpha),$ the first eigenvalue of the following eigenvalue problem:
+Many previous works assume that the limits $\lim_{s \to 0^+} f(s)/s$ and $\lim_{s \to \infty} f(s)/s$ exist and are either $0, \infty$ or sometimes finite (see \cite{HG}, \cite{LL2}).
+In contrast, we assume the weaker conditions.
+Additionally, we consider cases where the values of $f(s)/s$ near $s=0$ and $s=\infty$ are separated by $\lambda_1(\alpha),$ the first eigenvalue of the following eigenvalue problem:

 where $\lambda\ge 0$.
-This eigenvalue problem was briefly mentioned in \cite{HG, Liu} in the context of applying bifurcation theory, but here, we provide a detailed proof for the benefit of the reader.
+This eigenvalue problem was briefly mentioned in \cite{HG}, \cite{Liu} in the context of applying bifurcation theory, but here, we provide a detailed proof for the benefit of the reader.
 A comprehensive study of eigenvalue problems with Dirichlet boundary conditions, showing a sequence of eigenvalues with their asymptotic behavior, can be found in \cite{K}.
-In Section \ref{sec1stEV}, we will prove the following result.
+In Section \ref{sec:4}, we will prove the following result.